 The clinical leads for the neurology workstream were appointed on 18th July 2017 and endorsed by the Association of British Neurologists.
-Tim Gustafson (firstname.lastname@example.org) is the project manager for this workstream.
+Caroline Davies (firstname.lastname@example.org) is the project manager for this workstream.
 You can read more about the appointment of clinical leads here.

 The GIRFT neurology methodology document, available here, describes the methodology used for the regional presentations and the way services are provided to patients with neurological disorders across England.
 It also highlights some of the key findings from regional analysis.
 These findings have been the basis for the GIRFT regional presentations and will provide the context for the analysis presented at GIRFT trust provider visits.
 Click here to download the accompanying excel spreadsheet, which provides some background information on which the methodology is based.

 Consultant Neurologist, Gloucestershire Hospitals NHS Foundation Trust (Gloucester Royal Hospital).